gtheilman/ExamSoft_To_Blackboard/readme.md

-# ExamSoft to Blackboard Converter
+# ExamSoft Export CSV to Blackboard Import CSV Converter

 A Python script that can be run from the command prompt or converted into a  **Windows desktop application**.